Kulbhushan Kharbanda

+Early life and education

+Kharbanda was born in Hasan Abdal, Punjab, British India (now in Pakistan).
+His family migrated to India following the Partition of India.
+His shifted to several cities, thus he received his schooling in Jodhpur, Dehradun and Delhi, and also attended Minto Circle School (Aligarh Muslim University) in Aligarh.
+He later graduated from Kirori Mal College, University of Delhi, where he joined the theatre group Abhiyan, formed by senior students.

 Career

 After his studies he and a few of his college friends formed a theatre group called "Abhiyaan", and then joined Delhi-based "Yatrik", a bilingual theatre repertory founded by director Joy Michael in 1964; he became its first paid artiste, though after a few years Yatrik collapsed as the director was lecturing in US universities.
-That is when he moved to Kolkata in 1972 and started working with the theatre group "Padatik" which did Hindi theatre, under director Shyamanand Jalan.
+That is when he moved to Kolkata in 1972 and started working with the theatre group Padatik which did Hindi theatre, under director Shyamanand Jalan.
 Here he worked for a while before moving on to Mumbai and films.

 He first got noticed in Nishaant (1974) by Shyam Benegal, with whom he went on to work in several more films including Manthan (1976), Bhumika: The Role (1977), Junoon (1978), and Kalyug (1980).
 Soon he was a regular with parallel cinema directors, like in Godhuli (1977) with B. V. Karanth.

 Playing the bald villain Shakaal in Shaan (1980) directed by Ramesh Sippy, he saw his transition into mainstream cinema.
 Kharbanda went on to appear in Shakti (1982), Ghayal (1990), Jo Jeeta Wohi Sikandar (1992), Gupt (1997), Border (1997), Yes Boss (1997) and Refugee (2000).
 However, he continued appearing in art films such as Chakra (1981), with Smita Patil and Naseeruddin Shah, Arth (1982), with Shabana Azmi, Andhi Gali (1984), the first Hindi film of Buddhadeb Dasgupta, Ek Chadar Maili Si (1986), with Hema Malini, Utsav (1984), by Girish Karnad, Mandi (1983), Trikal (1985), Susman (1987), by Shyam Benegal, Naseem (1995), by Saeed Akhtar Mirza and Monsoon Wedding (2001) directed by Mira Nair.

 He portrayed Reema Lagoo's husband and Raj Babbar's brother in Shashi Kapoor's Filmwalas Productions' Kalyug.
 He has also appeared in period films such as Jodha Akbar and Lagaan.

 He has acted in a number of Punjabi films.
 He portrayed the hero in the legendary film Chan Pardesi (1980) and starred in the Punjabi comedy Mahaul Theek Hai (1999).

 He has acted in six of Deepa Mehta's movies and all her trilogy films: Earth, Fire and Water.
 He did a German film in 2009.

 He has acted in TV serials, such as Shanno Ki Shaadi and Mahi Ve.

 He has been seen on the stage in plays such as Teen Farishtay, Hatya ek akaar ki, Baki Itihaas, Ek Shunya Bajirao, Guinea Pig, Girdhade, Sakharam Binder and, recently, Atmakatha.